aanchalrakheja/Resourcify/README.md

 # MOTIVE
 Whenever we think of self-learning anything, we often struggle finding the perfect resources to study from.
 Be it documentations, youtube videos or courses, we always look for the tried and tested ones.
-So here we decided to find a feasible solution to this problem by creating a website which lists doen all the resources which are quite famous and tried and tested by many people.
+So here we decided to find a feasible solution to this problem by creating a beginner friendly website which lists down all the resources which are quite famous and tried and tested by many people.

 # CURRENT FEATURES
 Currently the website offers resources related to web-development - HTML, CSS and JS.